manaproject/manaproject/index.md

 - Immutability by default
 - No null references (not even a `null` keyword)

+## Sponsor the project
+If you believe this project holds some potential (which I obviously believe) feel free contact me at [schouri@praisethemoon.org](schouri@praisethemoon.org).

 ## Design Blog Posts
 These some articles about mana design posted in my blog at [https://blogs.praisethemoon.org](https://blogs.praisethemoon.org).
 Note that mana design is still work in progress, there not even a compiler yet.
 So you might find some different standard library calls and imports.
 What matters is just the concept.